1.2.16PROVISIONS AND CONTINGENCIES

 (a) The Company has transferred substantially all the risks and rewards of the asset or

-(b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset but has transferred control of the asset.
+(b) The Company has neither transferred nor retained substantially all the risks and rewards of the asset but has transferred control of the asset.

 Impairment of Financial Assets

 In accordance with Ind AS 109 the Company uses expected credit loss model for evaluating impairment of financial assets other than those measured at sale value through profit and loss.
-Expected credit losses are measured through a loss allowance at an amount equal to :
+Expected credit losses are measured through a loss allowance at an amount equal to

-- The twelve months expected credit losses (expected credit losses that result from those default events on the financial instrument but are possible within twelve months after the reporting date.) : or
+- The twelve months expected credit losses (expected credit losses that result from those default events on the financial instrument but are possible within twelve months after the reporting date): or

-- Full life time expected credit losses (expected credit losses that result from those default events over the life of the financial instrument).
+- Full lifetime expected credit losses (expected credit losses that result from those default events over the life of the financial instrument).

 For other assets (other than trade receivables) the Company uses twelve months expected credit loss to provide for impairment loss where there is no significant increase in credit risk.
-If there is significant increase in credit risk full life time expected credit loss is used.
+If there is a significant increase in credit risk full life time expected credit loss is used.

 Financial Liabilities